alodha100/sysops/README.md

     * can promote the RR (this breaks the replication chain)
     * can chain another RR to the RR (after turning on backups for RR)
     * force a failover (reboot the primary)
+5. find the RDS version `aws rds describe-db-instances --region us-east-1`

+## Elasticache
+Cache most frequent DB searches or recommend engine.
+Good choice if your DB is read heavy of same queries.
+#### Memcached
+Object caching.
+Simple.  __No Multi-AZ__
+#### Redis
+Key value pairs that supports data structures like sets and lists.
+Supports Master / Slave replication and Multi-AZ

+## Aurora
+Amazon's RDS.
+MySQL & PostgreSQL compatible.
+Stores 6 copies of data across 3 AZ's!
+It would take a loss to 2 copies to affect write & 3 concurrent failures to affect read availabilty
+* min 10GB up to 64TB autoscaling
+* self healing; data blocks are continuously being scanned
+* you only write to a single primary instance.
+That will replicate for you
+* if 100% CPU on Aurora; need to determine if it's read or writes that is maxing you out
+  * if __writes__, you need a bigger single instance to write to (scale up)
+  * if __reads__, you need more read replicas (scale out).
+Can go up to 15
+* Aurora servlerless: on demand; autoscaling.
+Can migrate between server/serverless as needed.
+* encryption by default; this will force all RR to also be encrypted
+* backtrack: easy to restore DB to time point up to 72 hours ago
+* you can create a RR if a different region
+  * this will create an entire new cluster however

+## Auto Scaling Trouble Shooting
+Instances are not launching into an autoscaling group
+* associated k/p does not exist
+* security group does not exist
+* instance type may not be available in that region

+# Section 5: Storage & Data Management
+## S3
+secure, durable, and highly scalable storage for __objects__
+* size: 0B - 5TB
+* unlimited storage capacity

+Atonomy:
+* key/value, version, metadata, subresources (ACLs), CORS

+Data consistency:
+  * PUTS: read after write
+  * UPDATE & DELETE: eventual

+Default
+* 99.99% availability (99.9% guaranteed)
+* 99.99999 99999 9% (11) durable

+S3-IA (infrequent access)
+  * retrieval fee

+S3-IA One Zone
+  * 20% cost savings
+  * 99.5% available

+Reduced Redundancy
+  * 99.99% durable
+  * 99.99% available
+  * phasing out

+Glacier:
+  * 3-5 hours to retrieval

+Intelligent Tiering (new) - objects move between frequent & infrequent

+## S3 review
+* Versioning: when versioning is turned on; you do not delete files.
+Instead, a delete marker is applied.
+Can always come back to restore the file
+* MFA delete: requires MFA to (1) delete an object version (2) turn on/off versioning

+## S3: Encryption at rest
+Server Side Encryption (SSE)
+* S3 managed keys (SSE-S3)
+  * AWS manages all (encrypt key and rotate key)
+* AWS Key Management Service, managed keys (SSE-KMS)
+  * encrypt key's key (envelope key) gets an audit trail
+  * either you or aws manages envelope key
+* SSE with customer provided keys (SSE-C)
+  * you do it all

+Client Side Encryption: you do it before you give it to S3

+You can create `bucket policy` which states everything stored in bucket must be encrypted.
+When adding a file to the bucket, you must include in the request header as a parameter.
+All PUT requests must state which encryption is to be used.

+## EC2 Types
+1. Instance store: ephemeral storage.
+OG AWS
+2. EBS: permanently store data

+#### Root Volumes
+Size
+1. Instance: 10GB max
+2. EBS: 1TB or 2TB pending on OS

+stopped 44 @2:30